Preeti-gupta02/Unstructured_Data_Analytics/README.md

 # Unstructured_Data_Analytics
 Assignment 1
 Perform a competitive analysis of the entry level luxury car market in the USA.
 Give advice/insights based on the analysis of social media conversations.
+Proof Zipf's Law usig word frequencies.

 Assignent 2
 Building a Crowdsourced Recommendation System